CS340-21/oss/ltillma4.md

 ### ImageViewer

 Comparing the fixes with the files in the ImageViewer repo (like above), I have determined the vulnerability still exists in this repo as well.

+## Sprint 4

+### Driver-Drowsiness-Detector

+My forked repository that contains the commit is [here](https://github.com/logantillman/Driver-Drowsiness-Detector).
+The specific commit is [here](https://github.com/logantillman/Driver-Drowsiness-Detector/commit/0af5d65ee9a3b79a8ee1b1718eb1166893b52688).
+I didn't run into any issues fixing this vulnerability.

+### ImageViewer

+My forked repository for this repo can be found [here](https://github.com/logantillman/ImageViewer).
+The commit that fixes the vulnerability is [here](https://github.com/logantillman/ImageViewer/commit/6f4cabb168e5fc976fa018fbcf51582f90c189d6).
+I also didn't run into any issues for this one.

+## Sprint 5

+### Driver-Drowsiness-Detector

+My pull request for this fix can be found [here](https://github.com/aswinkumarpm/Driver-Drowsiness-Detector/pull/1).

+### ImageViewer

+My pull request for this fix can be found [here](https://github.com/AlienCowEatCake/ImageViewer/pull/1).